if-not-nil/weasel/README.md

     ```
 - failure:
     ```
-    wl/a0.1 status -70: announcement not found
+    lung/a0.1 status -70: announcement not found
     ```

 a user may want to change their ip, too. they would make a request to their parent server's friend server, encrypted and signed with a previously acquired friend key

--> jebediah#server5 to s1's friend server:
+-> jerma#server5 to s1's friend server:
 ```
-wl/a0.1 user announcement
+lung/a0.1 user announcement
-client: jebediah
+client: jerma
 type: moved
-to: jebediah#server5
+to: jerma#server5
 ```

 ## encryption